Biopsy 3. Histological examination

 What is the difference between histology and biopsy

-This diagnostic method deals with the study of cells and their potential mutation under the influence of provoking factors.
-A biopsy is a mandatory component of the diagnosis of oncological diseases, and is necessary to take a tissue sample.
-This procedure is performed under anesthesia with the participation of special medical instruments.
+This diagnostic method studies cells and their potential mutation under the influence of provoking factors.
+A biopsy is a mandatory component of diagnosing cancer and is necessary to take a tissue sample.
+This procedure is performed under general anesthesia using special medical instruments.

-1. Trepan biopsy.
-It is carried out with the participation of a thick needle, which in modern medicine is officially called a "trephine".
+1. Trephine biopsy.
+It is carried out using a thick needle, which in modern medicine is officially called a “trephine”.

 2. Needle biopsy.
-The sampling of biological material is carried out by the method of puncturing a pathogenic neoplasm with the participation of a thin-field needle.
+The collection of biological material is carried out by puncturing the pathogenic neoplasm using a thin needle.

 4. Excisional biopsy.
-This is a large-scale procedure, during which a complete excision of an organ or a malignant tumor is performed, followed by a rehabilitation period.
+This is a large-scale procedure, during which a complete excision of an organ or malignant tumor is performed, followed by a rehabilitation period.

 14. Core.
 Soft tissue sampling is performed using a special trephine with a harpoon system.

-How do they do
+How they do it

 In gynecology